PhMajerus/FIGfonts/README.md

 This font uses Unicode 16.0 octants characters to create a monospaced retro low-rez font like on LCD and LED signboards, and 8-bit computers.
 The characters are 6×8 pseudo-pixels, inspired by the Motorola MC6847 character generator, Tatung Einstein TC-01, TRS-80, and other computers of the 1980's.

-It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octants characters.
+It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.

 ### phm-c64